vinitX/mpnum/docs/intro.rst

 Contributing
 ------------

 Contributions and pull requests for mpnum are very welcome.
-More information on modifying mpnum is at :ref:`mpnum-development`.
+For more information on contributing to  mpnum please see :ref:`mpnum-development`.

 Graphical notation for tensors
 ------------------------------

-Our graphical notation for tensors is very similar to the graphical notation used by Schollwoeck [:ref:`Sch11 <Sch11>`, Figure 38].

 Basics
 """"""

-Tensor contractions are much easier to write down using figures.
+Tensor contractions are much easier to write down using graphical notation [:ref:`Sch11 <Sch11>`, Figure 38].
 A simple case of of a tensor contraction is the product of two matrices:

 .. math::